ROUND 1 APPLICATIONS CLOSE

 Elevating dreams, empowering our community.

-Our commitment continues in 2025 with financial assistance available four times a year in three inspiring grant categories.
+Our commitment continues in 2026 with financial assistance available three times a year in three inspiring grant categories.

 Seize the opportunity by completing the online application form below, refer to notable dates for application periods and eligibility.